JonBuwembo/movie-recommender-app/README.md

 ```

 ### Run Server (Backend)
-Navigate to the backend folder to run the flask server:
+Navigate to the backend directory to run the flask server:

 ```bash
 cd backend